MichaelCurrin/themeless-jekyll-quickstart/README.md

 ## Plugins

-The following plugins were recommended as part of the [deploy step](https://jekyllrb.com/docs/step-by-step/10-deployment/) of the Jekyll tutorial tutorial and so are used in this project.
+The following plugins were recommended as part of the [deploy step](https://jekyllrb.com/docs/step-by-step/10-deployment/) of the Jekyll tutorial tutorial and so are used in this project in both the [gem file](/Gemfile) and [Jekyll config](/_config.yml).

-- **jekyll-sitemap** - Creates a sitemap file to help search engines index content.
+- **jekyll-sitemap** - Creates a robots and sitemap file, to help search engines index content.
+No changes to be made to the code to get this.
-- **jekyll-feed** - Creates an RSS feed for your posts
+- **jekyll-feed** - Creates an RSS feed for your posts.
+This is typically shown on as link  in the header or footer.
-- **jekyll-seo-tag** - Adds meta tags to help with SEO
+- **jekyll-seo-tag** - Adds meta tags to help with SEO.

 The first doesn't need any setup and generates the following: